pali-english/pali-english.github.io/README.md

 fear springs from relishing;
 one free from relishing
 has no sorrow, let alone fear.

+    Ratiyā jāyatī soko,
+        Ratiyā: from relishing, from delight, from pleasure
+        jāyatī: arises, springs
+        soko: sorrow, grief

+    ratiyā jāyatī bhayaṁ;
+        ratiyā: from relishing, from delight, from pleasure
+        jāyatī: arises, springs
+        bhayaṁ: fear

+    Ratiyā vippamuttassa,
+        Ratiyā: from relishing, from delight, from pleasure
+        vippamuttassa: one who is liberated, freed

+    natthi soko kuto bhayaṁ.
+        natthi: there is not, does not exist
+        soko: sorrow, grief
+        kuto: whence, where from
+        bhayaṁ: fear

 Kāmato jāyatī soko,
 kāmato jāyatī bhayaṁ;